Vital Property Maintenance Services

 The Value of Maintenance Staff

-Consider the amounts local governments invest in maintaining buildings, properties and landscaping, and you realize the emphasis is on safety and getting maximum value from assets.
+Consider the amounts local governments invest in maintaining buildings, properties and landscaping, and you realize the emphasis is on safety, preservation, and getting maximum value from assets.

 A key part of maintenance service value is to retain asset value, keeping tenants happy and leased, and avoid costly, major emergency repairs.
 Those are significant financial management factors.
 Over the course of ten to 20 years alone, as assets age, the value of maintenance increases.
 Long term value (LTV) is a factor for owner profits and asset resale value.

 - keep equipment serviced and appliances clean, lubricated, and optimized for heavy duty work